tgolpa/tgolpa.github.io/README.md

 ### Support or Contact:

 Having trouble?
-Message tgolpa's Linkedin and help will be on the way!
+Message tgolpa on Linkedin and help will be on the way!